bpollack/jewelcat/README.md

 # jewelcat: A fast, zero-config development server for OS X and Linux

-jewelcat is a fork of `jewelcat`.
-It's a direct response to the large backlog of pull-requests on jewelcat.
+jewelcat is a fork of `puma-dev`.
+It's a direct response to the large backlog of pull-requests on puma-dev.

 ## Highlights